swisscatplus/lab_doc.github.io/README.md

 ## WARNINGS

-[^1]: [It can take up to 10 minutes for changes to your site to publish after you push the changes to GitHub]
+It can take up to 10 minutes for changes to your site to publish after you push the changes to GitHub

 ## Not tried yet --  Building and previewing your site locally

-Assuming [Jekyll] and [Bundler] are installed on your computer:
+Assuming Jekyll and Bundler are installed on your computer:

 1. Change your working directory to the root directory of your site.
 2. Run `bundle install`.